Saqqara Aramaic Stele

-The Saqqara Aramaic Stele is an Egyptian-Aramaic stele found in Saqqara in 1877.
+The Saqqara Aramaic Stele, also known as the Berlin stele or the Egypto-Aramaean Stela of Ahatabu, is an Egyptian-Aramaic stele found in Saqqara in 1877.

+It was held in the Neues Museum in Berlin which was destroyed in World War II.

 The Aramaic inscription is known as KAI 267, CIS II 122 and TAD C20.3.

-It was held in the Neues Museum in Berlin which was destroyed in World War II.
+Its content according to KAI is: